DarssiniRamesh/cleanassist-ai-platform-129104/house_cleaning_dashboard_frontend/README.md

 - **Fast**: Minimal dependencies for quick loading times
 - **Simple**: Easy to understand and modify
 - **AI Training**: Upload a CSV/Excel file and train a model via the backend `/ai/train` endpoint
+- **AI Inference**: Enter one or more test cases and get recommendations via the backend `/ai/infer` endpoint

 ## Getting Started